-The Employment Relations Act (together with the Human Rights Act 1993) prohibits discrimination against employees on the grounds of sex, marital status, religious or ethical belief, colour, race, ethnic or national origin, disability, age, political opinion, employment status, family status, sexual orientation, and participation or involvement in the activities of a union.
+The Employment Relations Act (together with the Human Rights Act 1993) prohibits discrimination against employees on the grounds of sex, marital status, religious or ethical belief, colour, race, ethnic or national origin, disability, age, political opinion, employment status, family status, sexual orientation, being affected by family violence, union membership status, and participation or involvement in the activities of a union.
 Employees who believe they have been discriminated against may take a personal grievance to the Employment Relations Authority or make a complaint to the Human Rights Commission.